MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **ActivationKind** - Whether the application was started by launching from the Start menu, by opening a file, or through OLE Automation.

 - **BootToStart** - Whether the user has chosen to show the start screen when this application starts.

 - **ColdBoot** - Whether is first time Office application runs after a system restart or application binary had to be loaded from disk.

 - **DeviceModel** - The model of the device.

 - **DocLocation** -  When opening a document, indicates which service provided the document (OneDrive, File Server, SharePoint, etc.).

 - **DurationUntilMso20Initialization** - The duration in microseconds it took between when the Office process was initialized and mso20win32client.dll was loaded.

+- **Embedding** – Whether the app was opened for OLE embedding.

 - **FirstBoot** - Whether this was a first boot of the application.

 - **InitializationDuration** - The duration in microseconds it took to first initialize the Office process.

 - **InterruptionMessageId** - If the boot was interrupted by a dialog asking for user input, the ID of the dialog.

+- **LegacyDuration** - The length of time the activity took to execute, measured using different starting and ending points than Activity.Duration.

+- **OpenAsNew** – Whether the app was started by opening an existing document as the template for a new one.

 - **TotalWorkingSetMB** - The amount of memory in megabytes in the process's working set.

 - **VirtualSetMB** - The amount of memory in megabytes in the process's virtual set.
 (MacOS / iOS only)

 - **WorkingSetPeakMB** - The largest amount of memory in megabytes that was ever in the process's working set so far.

 #### Office.PowerPoint.PPT.Android.RehearseView